May 2018 we'll see the first research planting in Lancaster County Pennsylvania - only 20 years - more pictures to come.

 New Holland Agriculture makes equipment that processes hemp for grain or fiber and sells it to foreign farmers, House said.“The research has been done for hemp,” he added.
 “We have equipment manufacturers who are selling equipment to the Europeans and the Canadians.”

-Hemp History every day - all the time- charts, facts & figures to be added 12/29/14
+Hemp History every day - all the time- charts, facts & figures A work in progress

 One of two meetings held in Lancaster County at Yoder's Restaurant - this is when my office was at Faye Diesel's on Main Street in Blue Ball - I now owned Hempzels & No Problem Inc, I put ads in the Lancaster County Farming Paper and invited farmers and interested parties to hear speakers.
 This article will document what was done as more information is dug up from the archives..
 This first meeting we I had Robert Rex of the Friendly Chameleon address the farmers, Bryn B, Jim & Les Stark helped out - still looking for more documents.